 Based on the pH-sensitive, synergistic acting combinations of salicylic acid derivatives

-The newly developed cancer therapy opens up the chance for generally combating cancer cells without causing side effects due to its high selectivity because it is based on the very well established fact that tumors and metastases are acidic in their extracellular aqueous environment, which offers an ideal target to selectively attack cancer cells by pH-sensitively acting drugs.
+The newly developed cancer therapy opens up the chance for effectively combating generally all cancer cells and their metastases without causing side effects due to its high selectivity.
+Since it is based on the well-established fact that tumors and metastases are acidic in their extracellular aqueous environment, which offers an ideal target to selectively attack cancer cells by pH-sensitively acting drugs.

 therapy method was developed by Prof. Dr. Werner Kreutz (see Curriculum Vitae)

-This therapy method was developed by Prof. Dr. Werner Kreutz (see Curriculum Vitae) at the Institute of Biophysics and Radiation Biology (since 2000 converted to Centre for Neuroscience), Univ.
-Freiburg, Germany.
+This therapy method was developed by Prof. Dr. Werner Kreutz (see Curriculum Vitae) at the Institute of Biophysics and Radiation Biology (since 2001 converted to Center for Neuroscience), Univ. of Freiburg, Germany.

 Features of the therapy